tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 are then baked in block ``n+1``.
 Once block ``n+1`` is baked, no other endorsement for block ``n`` will be considered valid.

+It is possible that an endorser has more than one endorsement slot.
+However, the endorser injects a single endorsement operation, which represents all of its endorsements slots.
+In what follows, when we say "the number of endorsements a block contains", we do not refer to the number of endorsements operations, but to the number of endorsements slots covered by the contained endorsement operations.
+(In the code base, the number of filled endorsements slots is called the block's endorsing power.)

 Minimal block delays
 ~~~~~~~~~~~~~~~~~~~~